PilkDrinker/PilkDots/README.md

 Most of these original config files were made by other [people](https://github.com/PilkDrinker/PilkDots?tab=readme-ov-file#original-work) in the community and then alterted by me.
 A lot of the heavy work was made by [Stephan Raabe](https://github.com/mylinuxforwork) (ML4W) who made the inital dotfiles I edited.

-Also a big thanks to [Ksawlii](https://github.com/Ksawlii) for making the installation script! 💙
+Also a big thanks to [Ksawlii](https://github.com/Ksawlii) and [Thomas Brugman](https://github.com/Githubguy132010) for making the installation scripts! 💙

 ### Contents
 - [Dependencies](https://github.com/PilkDrinker/PilkDots?tab=readme-ov-file#dependencies)